mat-diak/gilded-rose-tech-test/README.md

 - run the code in node and see what is happnening
 - comment existing code to see what it is doing

 Guidelines and legacy code interpretation:

-Types of items:
+Behaviuour:

   - Normal items:
     - quality
+      in date:
       - decreases by 1 everyday
     - sellIn
+      in date:
+      - decreases by 1 everyday

+  - Aged Brie
+    - quality
+      in date:
+      - increases by 1 everyday
+    -sellIn
+      in date:
       - decreases by 1 everyday

 Absolutes:
   - quality
     - between 0 and 50 inclusive